DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to implement a date range filter in a filter row

 This example demonstrates how to allow users to filter a column in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) by a date range.
 In the example, the [filter row](https://docs.devexpress.com/Blazor/404325/components/grid/filter-data/filter-row) displays two [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components in the **Date** column.
 These components allow you to set the start and end dates of a date range.
-Once you set both range endpoints, the Grid filters the column by the date range.
+Once you set both dates, the Grid filters the column by the range.

 ![Filter Grid Column by a Date Range](date-range-filter.gif)